toggledbits/IntesisWMPGateway/README.md

 ## Operation ##

 As it appears in the Vera dashboard, the IntesisWMPGateway plug-in presents a fairly typical thermostat interface in the Vera UI.
-Buttons labeled "Off", "Heat", "Cool", and "Auto" are used to change the heating/cooling unit's operating mode.
-The "slider" control (which doesn't look like a slider in UI7, it has the "+" and "-" buttons) is used to change the setpoint temperature.
-To the right of the slider is the current temperature as reported by the gateway.
+Buttons labeled "Off", "Heat", "Cool", "Auto", "Dry" and "Fan" are used to change the heating/cooling unit's operating mode.
+The "spinner" control (up/down arrows) is used to change the setpoint temperature.

-If you click the device arrow and click into the "Control" tab, a slightly expanded control UI is presented.
-The operating mode and setpoint controls are the same, but the expanded control display includes buttons for fan mode/speed control.
-Pressing the "Auto" button under the
+To the right of the spinner is the current temperature as reported by the gateway.

-"Fan" heading will set the fan mode to automatic.
-Pressing the buttons with up and down arrows changes the fan's fixed speed.
+If you click the arrow in the device panel you land on the "Control" tab, and an expanded control UI is presented.
+The operating mode and setpoint controls are the similar, but there additional controls for fan speed and vane position.

 **NOTE:** Since the Intesis WMP devices are gateways for a large number of heating/cooling units by various manufacturers, the capabilities of each device vary considerably.
-For many devices, the UI buttons will have no effect; in some cases, the buttons may affect one unit differently from the way they affect another.
-This is not a defect of the plug-in, it is a limitation in the use of a generic gateway with a specific device.
+For many devices, some UI buttons will have no effect; in some cases, the buttons may affect one unit differently from the way they affect another.
+This is not a defect of the plug-in, but rather the response to Intesis' interpretation of how to best control the heating/cooling unit given its capabilities.

 ## Actions ##